 The backlash on Islam and Muslims in the immediate aftermath of 9/11 compelled many Muslims to speak out about Islam.
-Over the last twelve years, this trend has sustained itself as Muslims continue to engage themselves with local and national organizations, etching out a niche for themselves in the American narrative.
+Since then, this trend has sustained itself as Muslims continue to engage themselves with local and national organizations, etching out a niche for themselves in the American narrative.

 Here are some ways in which Muslims have been actively working to build bridges of understanding.

 Interfaith activity peaked after 9/11.
 Mosques began to touch base with synagogues and churches, finding commonality among their differences.
 Imams, Rabbis, and Priests regularly interacted with one another and attended sessions at the different houses of worship; Bahais, Sikhs and Hindus were also integrated in interfaith activities.
 This engagement enabled strong alliances so that when people arbitrarily point fingers at Muslims, their interfaith allies stand up for them.

 On this anniversary of 9/11, many interfaith organizations are asking people to be sensitive and loving to their Muslim neighbors.
 In a similar vein, mosques and Muslim groups around the nation will be commemorating 9/11 with a range of events, such as interfaith gatherings, unity walks, blood drives, meal distributions, among others.

 An entire generation grew up in the wake of 9/11.
 Muslims utilized different ways of expressing their identity, from celebrating hijab to sharing Ramadan.